The Lion King (2019 film): Theatrical

 The Lion King premiered in Hollywood on July 9, 2019.
+The film had a European premiere in London on July 14 in Leicester Square, which included the first red carpet appearance of Prince Harry together with Meghan, Duchess of Sussex. who attended in support of their charitable conservation work in Africa.
+Prince Harry was reported as saying he "knew all the words" to the original film, and his attendance made headlines months later when it was suggested he had spoken to Disney CEO Bob Iger about voice-over opportunities for his wife.
 The film was theatrically released in the United States on July 19, 2019, in IMAX and 3D.
 It is one of the first theatrical films to be released on Disney+, alongside Aladdin, Toy Story 4, Frozen II, Captain Marvel, and Star Wars: The Rise of Skywalker.
 The film began its international rollout a week before its domestic release, starting with July 12 in China.

 Home media

 The Lion King was released by Walt Disney Studios Home Entertainment on Digital HD on October 11, 2019, followed by a DVD, Blu-ray, and Ultra HD Blu-ray release on October 22.
 It started streaming on Disney+ on January 28, 2020.
-With the launch of Disney+Hotstar in India on April 3, 2020, the film was made available in India as well in multiple languages.